How Much Does Animation Cost in 2026? 2D & 3D Animation Prices Explained

 Great for: Brand videos, explainer videos, educational content, campaigns.

 Motion graphics fall under the 2D umbrella but lean more toward typography, iconography, and abstract design.
-Think infographic videos, app demo videos, or UI breakdowns.
+Think infographic videos, app demos, or UI breakdowns.

 Check out how motion graphics turn animated videos into visual masterpieces in this detailed compilation video here: